CeciliaSG/recipe_converter/README.md

 1. Navigate to the repository for the project.

 ### In Heroku

+1. Go to Heroku, create account, if you don't have one, and log in.
+2. Go to the dashboard and click New after which you click Create new app
+3. Choose name and region.
+Click Create app
+4. Go to Settings, under the "Config Vars" set your Key/Value Pairs.
+    You must then create a _Config Var_ called `PORT`.
+Set this to `8000` If you have credentials, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.
     When you create the app, you will need to add two buildpacks from the _Settings_ tab.
 The ordering is as follows:
     1. `heroku/python`
     2. `heroku/nodejs`

-You must then create a _Config Var_ called `PORT`.
-Set this to `8000`

-If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.
+5. In the Buildpacks section, add buildpacks.
+Note order in which you add buildpacks :Python first and nodejs.
+6. No go to Deployment.
+In deployment method click on "GitHub"(for repository)

-Connect your GitHub repository and deploy as normal.
+7. The connect to GitHub, find your repository and click  connect.
+8. Under connect to GitHub-section, you can either chose automatic deploys with Enable Automatic Deploys or Manual Deploy, to deploy manually.

+    **Now you can view the deployed app.**

 ## Credits